 Larry E. Finger.
 Mr. Finger has served as a member of our Board of Directors since the completion of our initial public offering.
 Since 2008, Mr. Finger has served as president of Strategic Advisory, Inc., an advisory services company.
 Prior to forming Strategic Advisory, Inc., Mr. Finger served as chief financial officer of Federal Realty Investment Trust from 2002 until 2007.
 During his tenure at Federal Realty Investment Trust, Mr. Finger also served as executive vice president from 2005 until 2007 and as senior vice president from 2002 until 2005.
 From 1993 until 2001, he served as chief financial officer of Washington Real Estate Investment Trust.
 From 1978 until 1991, Mr. Finger served in various senior management positions at Savage/Fogarty Companies, Inc., a real estate development company, including as chief operating officer.
 Mr. Finger received his Juris Doctor degree from Georgetown University Law Center and his Bachelor of Science degree in accountancy from the University of Illinois.
 Mr. Finger was licensed as a Certified Public Accountant in Maryland in 1976 and was admitted to the District of Columbia Bar in 1981.
-Our Board of Directors determined that Mr. Finger should serve as a director based on his financial background and experience as an executive officer of publicly traded REITs.
-Mr. Finger is the chairperson of our Board's Compensation Committee.
+Our Board of Directors determined that Mr. Finger should serve as a director based on his financial background and experience as an executive officer of publicly traded real estate investment trusts, or REITs.
+Mr. Finger is the chairperson of our Board's Audit Committee and is a member of our Board's Compensation Committee.

 Duane A. Nelles.
 Mr. Nelles has served as a member of our Board of Directors since the completion of our initial public offering.
-From 1987 until 2000, Mr. Nelles served as president of CICA, Inc., a private personal investment business.
-From 1968 until 1987, Mr. Nelles was a partner in the international public accounting firm of Coopers & Lybrand LLP.
+Since 1987, Mr. Nelles has been in the personal private investment business, including serving as president of CICA, Inc. From 1968 until 1987, Mr. Nelles was a partner in the international public accounting firm of Coopers & Lybrand LLP.
 Mr. Nelles has served as a director of Qualcomm, Inc. since August 1988.
 From 2003 until 2006, Mr. Nelles served as a director of Westcorp, a financial services holding company, and Western Financial Bank.
 Mr. Nelles also served as a director of WFS Financial Inc., an automobile finance company, from 1995 until 2006.
 Mr. Nelles earned his Master of Business Administration degree from the University of Michigan and his Bachelor of Arts degree in economics and mathematics from Albion College.
 Our Board of Directors determined that Mr. Nelles should serve as a director based on his expertise with publicly traded companies, as well as his financial background.
-Mr. Nelles is the chairperson of our Board's Governance Committee, is a member of our Board's Compensation Committee and upon his re-election to the Board, will become a member of our Board's Audit Committee.
+Mr. Nelles is the chairperson of our Board's Governance Committee and is a member of our Board's Compensation Committee and Audit Committee.